 The Company is committed to transparent and active engagement with its stockholders both to share its perspectives and obtain valuable insight and feedback from stockholders on matters of mutual interest.
 Our stockholder engagement is a year-round process that may involve our CEO and members of executive management.
 Throughout the year, we meet with institutional investors and analysts to inform and share our perspectives and to solicit their feedback on our performance.
 This includes participation in investor and industry conferences, fireside chats, and other group and one-on-one meetings throughout the United States as well as overseas.
 In addition, we have telephonic meetings with stockholders and analysts and review correspondence submitted by stockholders to management and/or the Board.
-During fiscal 2022, the Company engaged in investor relations outreach efforts and met with over 45 investors, including three fireside chats and approximately 30 one-on-one meetings to review Company strategies, financial and operating performance, capital allocation priorities, and near-term outlook.
-During these interactions, stockholders most frequently raised topics concerning revenue growth initiatives, supply chain conditions, product pricing actions, gross and operating margin expansion, raw material availability, manufacturing capacity including the ability to service existing backlog, and design center openings and relocations.
+During fiscal 2023, the Company engaged in investor relations outreach efforts and met with 45 investors and analysts, including fireside chats and one-onone meetings both virtually and in-person to review Company strategies, financial and operating performance, capital allocation priorities, and near and long-term outlook.
+During these interactions, stockholders most frequently raised topics concerning industry perspective, growth initiatives, gross and operating margin expansion, product pricing actions, raw material availability, backlog, promotional and marketing activity, competition, new product introductions and design center openings, relocations and projections.
 Feedback the Company receives from stockholders is regularly reported to the Board and its committees, as appropriate.
+In addition, the Company hosted an external analyst event in May 2023 at its Corporate Headquarters located in Danbury, CT.
+The event covered key areas of focus including retail design center operations, manufacturing operations, a tour of the recently redesigned Danbury, CT design center, marketing and merchandising deep dives and a financial overview

-Stockholders and interested parties may communicate with the Chairman, the Lead Independent Director, the full Board, any Board committee, individual committee members or individual directors by sending communications to the Office of the Secretary, Ethan Allen Interiors Inc., 25 Lake Avenue Ext., Danbury, Connecticut 06811-5286 for forwarding to the appropriate director(s).
+Stockholders and interested parties may communicate with the Chairman, the Lead Independent Director, the full Board, any Board committee, individual committee members or individual directors by sending communications to the Office of the Corporate Secretary, Ethan Allen Interiors Inc., 25 Lake Avenue Ext., Danbury, Connecticut 06811-5286 for forwarding to the appropriate director(s).
 For additional information on the requirements for submission, please refer to the Company's Corporate Governance Guidelines, which can be found at https://ir.ethanallen.com/corporate-governance/governance-documents.
-Please specify to whom your correspondence should be directed and the nature of your interest in the Company.
+Please specify to whom your correspondence should be directed to and the nature of your interest in the Company.
 Concerns relating to accounting, internal controls or auditing matters are immediately brought to the attention of the Company's internal audit department and handled in accordance with procedures established by the Audit Committee with respect to such matters.